 Now, let’s look at what to do with the rest of your body.

 It’s important to relax every part of your body from the crown of your head to the tips of your toes.
-You’ll be able to learn how tension really has an affect on our natural functioning of our bodies when we learn how to deeply relax in a state of clear awareness of ourselves.
+You’ll be able to learn how tension really has an effect on the natural functioning of our bodies when we learn how to deeply relax in a state of clear awareness of ourselves.

 One method of how to meditate effectively in a deeply relaxed state is to slowly scan your body from top to bottom (body scanning), being aware of and releasing tension in each part of your body.
 A meditation guide that uses this technique can work well if you’re new to meditation or just need some guidance with body-scanning for optimal relaxation.